cPanelRyan/katacoda-scenarios/cpanel-ubuntu/cpanel-ubuntu-intro/intro.md

 ## Getting started

-First, let's check out some of the very fundamental features that Ubuntu Server provides.
+First, let's we'll get a quick run-down of what Ubuntu is (I promise we'll keep it short).
+After that, we'll start seeing what we can do in the OS.